COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Befriend Your Body that you have felt at odds with and triggered by for some time.
 The body is where we ultimately find calm (as opposed to our head) - yoga, breathing, stretching, walking, dancing or any form of movement.

-• Practice Gratitude - this is part of rewiring the brain - it helps us scan our days, lives for the good.
+• Practice Gratitude - this is part of rewiring the brain - it helps us scan our days and lives for the good.
 The more of this wiring there, the less room there is for fearful, vigilant and triggering wiring that can be inevitable for some with mast cell activation.

 • Learn and Practice Embracing Uncertainty.
 This may sound like a spiritual approach.
 It is.
 As long as we think things need to turn out a certain way, we are creating stress in our lives and secondary inflammation in our bodies (and brain tissue).
 Yes, we can set goals, do our hard work and have our desires, but hold them gently, don’t grasp too tightly.
 Stay open and curious of what will unfold.